Jezzamonn/fourier/content.md

 Put simply, Fourier transform is a way of splitting something up into a bunch of sine waves.
 As usual, the name comes from some person called Fourier who lived a long time ago.

-Let’s start with a simple examples and work our way up.
+Let’s start with some simple examples and work our way up.
 First up we're going to look at waves – these repeating functions.

 Here’s an example wave:

 <canvas id='combo-sine-wave' width=500 height=300></canvas>

-This pattern wavy pattern here can be split up into sine waves.
+This wavy pattern here can be split up into sine waves.

 <canvas id='combo-sine-wave-split' width=500 height=500></canvas>